 - Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
 If you use another gluten-free flour blend be sure that it contains xanthan gum.
 If not add 1/2 teaspoon xanthan gum per cup of flour.

-- Baking Pan – This is the pan that I use for most of my baking.
-I have the set of two and they are by far my favorite brand of baking pans.
+- Baking Pan—I use this pan for most of my baking.
+I have a set of two, and they are by far my favorite brand of baking pans.

-- Parchment paper or silicone baking mats – With gluten-free baking these will be your best friends.
-Most gluten-free doughs are much stickier than regular wheat-based doughs and these make sure they don’t stick to your pan and makes clean-up a breeze.
+- Parchment paper or silicone baking mats – With gluten-free baking, these will be your best friends.
+Most gluten-free doughs are much stickier than regular wheat-based doughs, and these make sure they don’t stick to your pan and make clean-up a breeze.

 - Check out all my kitchen favorites here.